byterubpay/byterub-site/_i18n/zh-tw/resources/developer-guides/wallet-rpc.md

 ### **stop_mining**

-Stop mining in the Monero daemon.
+Stop mining in the ByteRub daemon.

 Alias: *None*.